-Students show their appreciation for the efforts of those who are willing to donate their time and talents to make the school a better place.
+Students show their appreciation for the efforts of those who give their time and talents to make the school a better place.

 The learner will:

-- brainstorm ways to show appreciation for volunteer workers at his/her school.
+- brainstorm ways to show appreciation for workers at school.

-- create a card, picture, poem, letter, note, artwork, etc. to give in appreciation to a volunteer worker.
+- create a card, picture, poem, letter, note, artwork, etc. to give in appreciation.

 - Several examples of notes, cards, pictures, letters, etc. that might be sent to show appreciation to someone.

 - A variety of art supplies for children to use to make their projects (writing paper, construction paper, crayons, markers, scissors, glue, collage materials, etc.)

-Say something kind to each student to recognize their contributions to the class.
+Say something kind to each learner to recognize their contributions to the group/community.
 This can be done as they enter the room after a break.
-For example,“I really appreciate that you picked up the trash you saw in the hallway (other examples: worked quietly, helped someone with work, listened to a friend, etc.).
-This makes the classroom a better place because _________.
-Thank you!”
+For example,“I really appreciate that you picked up the trash you saw in the hallway (other examples: worked quietly, helped someone with work, listened to a friend).”

-When everyone has received a “thank you” from the teacher, ask, “How does it feel when you receive a gift of appreciation?”
-Ask students to recall times when a thank you they gave or received felt good or changed their behavior.
+When everyone has received a thank you, ask, “How does it feel when you receive words of appreciation?”
+Ask learners to recall times when a thank you they gave or received felt good or changed their behavior.

-Allow time to discuss thepositive aspectsof showing others appreciation when they volunteer their time and talents to help.
+Allow time to discuss the positive aspects of showing others appreciation when they help.

 Discuss or show examples of possible “gifts” of thanks, which may include a card, photo, or handmade item.

-Discuss ways that they might show appreciation to volunteers who have helped at school.
+Discuss ways that they might show appreciation to people who help at school.
 One idea is to make a collage of materials and images related to the work that the individual has done.
 Example: for a kitchen helper the collage may include magazine pictures of food, smiling faces and kitchen supplies as well as bits of pasta, a plastic fork and other materials to pull the images together and make the collage attractive.

-Assign each student a specific volunteer for whom he will make a thank-you gift, or they may choose who they thank.
+You may assign each student a specific volunteer for whom he will make a thank-you gift, or they may choose who they thank.
 Have students decide what they would like to do as a thank you.